sdgsgewg/FinalASGWebProg-2602073800-Jessen/README.md

 ## ConnectFriend
+ConnectFriend is a social networking site that allows users to communicate with other members, as well as share content and online media with those members.

 ## Cara Untuk Menjalankan Program ConnectFriend
 1. Jalankan program ConnectFriend dengan menggunakan perintah `npm install && npm run dev` dengan menggunakan command prompt.